otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Receiver's instance tag (INT)
   The instance tag of the intended recipient.

+// TODO: is this per long-term key, or per device?

 Stored prekey messages (INT)
-  The number of prekey messages stored in the server for the long-term public key used in the DAKE.
+  The number of prekey messages stored in the prekey server for the long-term public key used in the DAKE.
 ```

-After serializing, encode in Base-64, then prepend `?OTRP`.

 ### State machine

-TODO: explain each "event", state and transitions.
+// TODO: explain each "event", state and transitions.

-TODO: Failure scenarios (no prekey for the identity, for example).
+// TODO: Failure scenarios (no prekey for the identity, for example).

 Server receives DAKE-msg-1: ...